 CNC Turned Aluminum Shaft Retainer

 CNC turning produces parts by "turning" rod material and feeding a cutting tool into the turning material.
-In CNC turning the cutter can be fed into the rotating workpiece at a variety of angles and many tool shapes can be used.
+On a lathe the material to be cut rotates while a cutter is fed into the rotating workpiece.
+The cutter can be fed at a variety of angles and many tool shapes can be used.

 - Reducing complexity

 - Avoiding difficult shapes such as very long thin structures.

 The following rigid materials are commonly turned: Aluminum, Stainless Steel, Copper, Nylon, Steel, Acetal, Polycarbonate, Acrylic, Brass, PTFE, Titanium, ABS, PVC, Bronze, etc.

 - As the turning process applies pressure to the material, weak shapes that may flex can be difficult to machine, such as long thin structures.